curbengh/urlhaus-filter/README.md

 ## Issues

-Please report any false positive.
+Report any false positive by creating an [issue](https://gitlab.com/curben/urlhaus-filter/issues).

 This filter **only** accepts malware URLs from [URLhaus](https://urlhaus.abuse.ch/).

-Please report malware URL to the upstream maintainer through https://urlhaus.abuse.ch/api/#submit.
+Please report new malware URL to the upstream maintainer through https://urlhaus.abuse.ch/api/#submit.

 This repo is not endorsed by Abuse.sh.